Udham Singh: Shooting at Caxton Hall

+Personal life

+Singh married a Mexican woman, Lupe Hernandez, in the 1920s, by whom he fathered two sons.
+In 1927 he left the United States, leaving Hernandez and their two sons behind.
+Many other Indian men in the States took Hispanic wives due to the Johnson-Reed (Immigration) Act of 1924, as they would otherwise have been expelled.
+According to some of his relatives, Singh later took an English wife as well.
+It is not known if he had children with her too.

 Murder, trial, and execution

 On 1 April 1940, Singh was formally charged with the murder of Michael O'Dwyer, and remanded in custody at Brixton Prison.
 Initially asked to explain his motivations, Singh stated:"I did it because I had a grudge against him.
 He deserved it.
 I don't belong to society or anything else.
 I don't care.
 I don't mind dying.
 What is the use of waiting until you get old? ...
 Is Zetland dead?
 He ought to be.
-I put two into him?
+I put two into him.
 I bought the revolver from a soldier in a public house.
 My parents died when I was three or four.
 Only one dead?
 I thought I could get more."While in custody, he called himself Ram Mohammad Singh Azad: the first three words of the name reflect the three major religious communities of Punjab (Hindu, Muslim, and Sikh); the last word azad (literally "free") reflects his anti-colonial sentiment.

-While awaiting his trial, Singh went on a 42-day hunger strike and was force fed.
-On 4 June 1940, his trial commenced at the Central Criminal Court, Old Bailey, before Mr Justice Atkinson, with V.K.
+While awaiting his trial, Singh went on a 42-day hunger strike, before finally being force fed.
+On 4 June 1940, his trial commenced at the Central Criminal Court, Old Bailey, before Justice Cyril Atkinson, with V.K.
 Krishna Menon and St John Hutchinson representing him.
 G. B. McClure was the prosecuting barrister.
 When asked about his motivation, Singh explained: